macanv/BERT-BiLSTM-CRF-NER/README.md

     -model_pd_dir /home/macan/ml/workspace/BERT_Base/output/predict_optimizer \
     -num_worker 8
 ```
-as you see:
-mode: If mode is NER, then the service identified by the named entity will be started.
-If it is BERT, it will be the same as the [bert as service] project.
-bert_model_dir: bert_model_dir is a BERT model, you can download from https://github.com/google-research/bert
-ner_model_dir: your ner model checkpoint dir
-model_pd_dir: model freeze save dir, after run optimize func, there will contains like ner_model.pb binary file

 You can download my ner model from：https://pan.baidu.com/s/1m9VcueQ5gF-TJc00sFD88w, ex_code: guqq
 Set ner_mode.pb to model_pd_dir, and set other file to ner_model_dir and than run last cmd